hannielcyber1/Active-Directory/README.md

 --------------------------------------
 ## 📌 Overview

-This project is a hands-on **Active Directory (AD) Home Lab** designed to simulate a small enterprise network for cybersecurity training, monitoring, and attack simulation.
-The lab combines Windows infrastructure, centralized logging, and offensive security tools to provide practical experience with both **Blue Team** and **Red Team** operations.
+This project is a hands-on **Active Directory (AD) Home Lab** designed to simulate a small enterprise network for attack simulation, threat detection, log analysis, and security monitoring using Splunk.
+The lab combines Windows infrastructure, centralized logging, and offensive security tools to provide practical experience with both **Blue Team** and **Red Team** operations as well as develop skills in Windows administration, Networking, Endpoint monitoring, and SOC operations.

 The environment is built on the `192.168.8.0/24` network and includes: